UiL-OTS-labs/psy-lib/doc/stepping-through-experiment.md

 stones object, it won't do anything, but to step to the next step.
 You you might add it by name to an instance of [class@SteppingStones], so you can easily jump to it.
-You might just add it to do check something You may still connect to the [sigal@Step::activate] or override the virtual activate method  (as long as you chain the activate up to its parent).
+You might just add it to do check something You may still connect to the [signal@Step::activate] or override the virtual activate method  (as long as you chain the activate up to its parent).
 So you typically use this step for it side effects, hence the name.
 **ApplicationStep** A step that will nicely quit the experiment when leaving